But, the DIY route can be challenging as it involves making all your own decisions about the assets you choose to hold.

 The benefits of a diversified asset allocation

-The problem we are really trying to solve is portfolio asset allocation.
+The problem we are trying to solve is portfolio asset allocation.
 Whether you are using tracker funds, such as ETFs, or active funds (those with a fund manager) it is advisable to build a diversified portfolio.
 Diversification helps you avoid 'putting all your eggs in one basket'.
-There are a lot of ways to diversify a portfolio (by asset type, geography and sector type) to reduce being overexposed to a single asset or asset class.
+There are several ways to diversify a portfolio (by asset type, geography, and sector type) to reduce exposure to a single asset or asset class.
 By diversifying your portfolio you ensure that all of its constituents do not move in tandem.
-So for example if the part of your portfolio exposed to UK company shares falls in value then the portion of your portfolio exposed to bonds may in fact rise.
-This will offset some of the losses and reduce the investment risk within your portfolio.
+So for example, if the part of your portfolio exposed to UK company shares falls in value, then the portion of your portfolio exposed to bonds may in fact rise.
+This will offset some losses and reduce the investment risk within your portfolio.
 So what is the optimum portfolio asset allocation and how do you build an investment portfolio?

 Building a diversified portfolio has been notoriously difficult for investors.
 In order to solve that problem we spent a lot of time and money building our free investment asset allocation tool.
 The best investment asset allocation tool should be based upon as much quant research as possible and produce an asset allocation with a strong performance track record.

 To do this we based the asset allocation model upon Vanguard's hugely successful Vanguard Lifestrategy fund range.
-The asset allocation calculator then suggests an example asset allocation based upon your attitude to risk and age.
-Obviously, the results are not to be deemed as advice or a personalised recommendation but it does show you how one of the leading investment management companies in the world invests billions of pounds of investors' money.
+The asset allocation calculator then suggests an example asset allocation based on your attitude to risk and age.
+The results are not to be deemed as advice or a personalised recommendation, but it does show you how one of the leading investment management companies in the world invests billions of pounds of investors' money.

-So, based on my own age and attitude to risk the portfolio asset allocation tool suggested the following example portfolio:
+So, based on my age and attitude to risk, the portfolio asset allocation tool suggested the following example portfolio:

 What are the best investments to buy?